Emanuel Chobot

-Emanuel Chobot ([ɛmaˈnu.ɛl ˈxɔbɔt]; 1 January 1881 in Orłowa – 7 June 1944 in Moravská Ostrava) was a Polish trade union activist and politician from the region of Zaolzie, Czechoslovakia.
-He was the chairman of the Polish Socialist Workers Party, the social democratic party active amongst the Polish minority in interbellum Czechoslovakia.
+Emanuel Chobot ([ɛmaˈnu.ɛl ˈxɔbɔt]; 1 January 1881 – 7 June 1944) was a Polish trade union activist and politician.
+He was the chairman of the Polish Socialist Workers Party, the social democratic party active amongst the Polish minority in Czechoslovakia.
 He was also the Director-General of the Consumers Association 'Gec' in Moravská Ostrava.

 Personal life

 Chobot was the son of Józef Chobot (a coal miner by profession) and Barbara Uher.
-He graduated from elementary school in Orłowa and worked as a coal miner in Łazy and (1895-1898) and Orłowa (1898-1907).
+He graduated from primary school in Orłowa and worked as a coal miner in Łazy and (1895–1898) and Orłowa (1898–1907).
 He was married to Franziska Onderek.

-Chobot lived at Nádražní 96, Moravská Ostrava, and had telephone number '23-62'.
+He lived at Nádražní 96, Moravská Ostrava.

 Trade unionism and cooperative movement

 Chobot joined the miners movement.
 He was a member of the miners union 'Prokop' and the Miners' Union of Moravia, Silesia and Galicia (later transformed into the Miners' Union of Austria).
 Chobot led the Třinec branch of the Union of Metalworkers.
 Chobot was also active in the cooperative movement.
-He served as deputy chairman of the District Health Fund in Cieszyn 1910-1912.
+He served as deputy chairman of the District Health Fund in Cieszyn in 1910–1912.
 From 1912 he led the Ostrava branch of the Austrian consumers' cooperative movement.
 During the First World War, he led the Polish Workers Association 'Siła'.